 Is the Maryland real estate exam hard?

 Yes, the Maryland real estate exam may be difficult for some people.
 The Maryland Real Estate Commission provides pass rates for each of the real estate schools on its website.
-Unfortunately, you can see that fewer than half the people taking the exam pass it.
+Unfortunately, you can see that fewer than half the people taking the exam get a passing grade.

 How long does it take to become a real estate agent in Maryland?